 Boston, MA 02115

-I am a Phd student in the College of Computer &
+I recently defended my PhD in the College of Computer &

 Information Science at Northeastern University.
 My advisors are Alan Mislove and David Lazer.